-Phase III: From hearing aid adjustment to formal communication intervention prairie labs prairie labs are no longer an overriding issue.
+Phase III: From hearing aid adjustment to formal communication intervention

+In Phase III, the family is typically well adjusted to the use and care of hearing aids and, hopefully, equipment struggles are no longer an overriding issue.
 At this phase, the family can focus on communication development with the baby, and is usually ready for more direct suggestions regarding how to do so.
 The parents may have already secured a therapist who will have taken over the role of communication advisor.